vanzonr/rarray/tutorial.md

 }
 ```
 This format with the curly braces is chosen as it is unique and can
-therefore be correcly read in again by input streams.
+therefore be correctly read in again by input streams.

 A second way to set the values of an array at once is using a similar
 curly braces format as the argument of the fill method: